sendgrid/docs/content/docs/for-developers/sending-email/v2-go-code-example.md

 ---
 <call-out>

-We recommend using SendGrid Go, our client library, <a href="https://github.com/sendgrid/sendgrid-go">available on Github</a>, with full documentation.
+We recommend using SendGrid Go, our client library, [available on Github](https://github.com/sendgrid/sendgrid-go), with full documentation.

 </call-out>